bernardtaubert/bernardtaubert.github.io/README.md

 ## Usability improvements

-- Implement more intuitive color picker / wheel
+- Implement more intuitive color picker
-- Highlight the searched string in the results (a switch to richtext is needed)
+- Highlight the searchstring in the results (a switch to richtext is needed)

 ## Contact